 Length: 192 Pages

-A gorgeous, tender modern classic about the complexities of love, with an introduction from the Booker-winning John Banville
+A gorgeous, tender modern classic about the complexities of love, with an introduction from the Booker-winning author John Banville

 Stefan Valeriu, a young Romanian student, holidays alone in the Alps, where he soon becomes entangled in romantic relationships with three different women who pass through his guesthouse.
 We follow Stefan after his return to Paris as he reflects on the women in his life, at times playing the lover, and at others observing shrewdly from the periphery.